mozman/ezdxf/docs/source/dxfentities/3dsolid.rst

 .. module:: ezdxf.entities
     :noindex:

-3DSOLID (`DXF Reference`_) created by an ACIS based geometry kernel provided by the `Spatial Corp.`_
+3DSOLID (`DXF Reference`_) created by an ACIS geometry kernel provided by the `Spatial Corp.`_

 .. seealso::

-    `Ezdxf` will never create or interpret ACIS data, for more information see the FAQ: :ref:`faq003`
+    `Ezdxf` has only very limited support for ACIS based entities, for more information see the FAQ: :ref:`faq003`

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.Body`